 If you’ve ever missed out on work, an important event, or a good night’s sleep because of back pain, you’re far from alone.
-The team at Lynx Healthcare knows the impact that severe or prolonged back pain can have on your life and provides treatment for it at their Albuquerque, New Mexico, office.
+The team at Lynx Healthcare knows the impact that severe or prolonged back pain can have on your life and provides treatment for it at their offices in Farmington and Albuquerque, New Mexico.
 Book your back pain treatment consultation by phone or online today.

 Pain in your back can occur in any segment of your spine.
 Your spine consists of bones called vertebrae, the joints between them, discs, your spinal cord, muscles, ligaments, and spinal nerves.
 Damage to any of these components can lead to long-lasting back pain that doesn’t go away easily.